 Discipline Referrals

 Most discipline should be resolved by the classroom teacher following principles of good classroom management and Positive Discipline practices.
 However, when a student commits a Level 2, 3 or 4 offense, a Discipline Referral should be submitted to an administrator.
 See the Student Conduct and Discipline Policy and the Mandated Reporting and Crime-Related Incidents Policy for more information including a description of offense levels.
+All Level 2 and repeated (usually 3) Level 1 behaviors must also be documented on the Behavior Incident log.

 Referral for Student Support Services